 Associate in Science (A.S.)

 For growth and performance, computer information systems are critical to the business operations of most companies and organizations.
 Businesses today are seeking individuals that can provide effective technical solutions to meet the specific needs of their business.
 This goal requires that employees possess information technology skills and an understanding of business processes.
-Through FLCC's A.S. information systems degree program, you will gain the fundamental preparation required for meeting the need of qualified information systems professionals.
+Through FLCC's A.S. in Information Systems degree program, you will gain the fundamental preparation required for meeting the need of qualified information systems professionals.

 According to the Occupational Outlook Handbook, employment of computer systems analysts is expected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
 Growth in cloud computing, cybersecurity, and mobile networks will increase demand for these workers.